-- Description: Media over QUIC Transport library supporting draft-14 and draft-16
+- Media over QUIC Transport library implementing moq-transport draft-14 and draft-16.

 Catalog Handling

 Supports both FETCH and SUBSCRIBE for retrieving the MSF catalog.
-Each namespace provides its own catalog describing available tracks.
+Each cmsf/* and msf/* namespace serves its own catalog describing the available tracks under that namespace.
+The moq-mi/clear namespace has no catalog — moq-mi is identified by namespace prefix convention (see IsMoqMINamespace in internal/sub/moqmi.go).

 Media Support